 Based on operator policy, the 5G system shall be able to add or drop the various access connections for a UE during a session.

-The 5G system shall be able to support mobility between the supported access networks (e.g. NG-RAN, WLAN, fixed broadband access network, 5G satellite access network).
+The 5G system shall be able to support mobility between the supported access networks (e.g. NG-RAN, WLAN, fixed broadband access network).

 The 5G system shall support UEs with multiple radio and single radio capabilities.